coap-security/coap-ace-poc-overview/README.md

   these were built and documented with portability and development into production ready components in mind.
   It is expected that they can be adopted into a production workflow with relatively minor adjustments to existing code.

+  For both parts, interaction with used third party software is ongoing (and might be for a while) to ensure that duplication with them is reduced, and that abstraction boundaries are placed at sensible places throughout the ecosystem.

 * Evolvable towards long-term use:
   CoAP-over-GATT implementations (on device and browser).